dstackai/dstack.github.io/docs/gpt-2.md

 ## Step 5: Run a workflow

-!!! note "Project directory"
+!!! warning "Git repository"
     Make sure, to run always `dstack` CLI's commands from the directory with your project files (where you have `.dstack/workflows.yaml` and `.dstack/variables.yaml` files).
+Your project directory must be a Git repository and with a configured remote repository (e.g. `origin`).

+    Note, currently `dstack` supports only public Git repositories.
+Make sure to use HTTPS protocol for authentication.
+    The SSH protocol is not supported yet.

 If you type `dstack run --help`, you'll see the following output: